Cornwall in a Bottle

 Sharps Brewery in St. Minver near Rock

-While Sharps beer may not be a household name, it's award-winning Doom Bar certainly is.
+While Sharps beer may not be a household name, its award-winning Doom Bar certainly is.
 Named after a sand bar in the Camel Estuary opposite Rock, the beer has won countless national and international awards - as have other lesser-known but equally tasteful beers.
-Visit to discover the source of this fabulous ale and you'll find it hard to leave without slipping a mixed case in your car boot.
+Visit to discover the source of this fabulous ale, and you’ll find it hard to leave without slipping a mixed case in your car boot.

 Location: St.Minver, Lowlands, Rock, Wadebridge, PL27 6NU

-Visitor Opening hours: All year round 0.900-17.00 daily
+Visitor Opening hours: All year round, 0.900-17.00 daily

 Website: www.sharpsbrewery.co.uk